 Early Childhood MEd

-- Students can choose to complete our campus program where students take 2-3 courses a semester and complete their pre-practicum in their penultimate semester and their practicum in their final semester.
-This program takes 2-3 years to complete depending on how many course students complete each semester.
+- The Initial Licensure program is a 37-credit program that consists of 13 required courses leading to public school licensure.
+The 13-course sequence includes a 1-credit pre-practicum and a 6-credit full-time practicum.
+Students take 2-3 courses a semester and complete their pre-practicum in their penultimate semester and their practicum in their final semester.
+This program takes 2-3 years to complete depending on how many courses students complete each semester.

 MTEL or GRE